Netflix/pollyjs/docs/configuration.md

 _Default_: `false`

-When disabled, requests that have not been captured by the running Polly instance will be removed.
+When disabled, requests that have not been captured by the running Polly instance will be removed from any previous recording.
 This ensures that a recording will only contain the requests that were made during the lifespan of the Polly instance.
 When enabled, new requests will be appended to the recording file.

 __Example__